stuartparmenter/media-proxy/README.md

 ## Requirements

-- Home Assistant OS / Supervisor (add-on system).
+- Python 3.10+ with FFmpeg support
-- Network access from HA to your displays (UDP, typically port 4048).
+- Network access to your displays (UDP, typically port 4048)
-- Python/FFmpeg dependencies are bundled in the container (`requirements.txt`, `constraints.txt`).
+- Dependencies listed in `requirements.txt` and `constraints.txt`

 ---